ohdearquant/pynector/.roo/rules-pydapter-quality-reviewer/_MODE_INSTRUCTION.md

 - Spec compliance - any mismatch → REQUEST_CHANGES.
 - Search evidence - if missing or vague → REQUEST_CHANGES.
 - Major style / security issues → REQUEST_CHANGES.
-- Minor nits? leave comments, still APPROVE.
+- Minor nits? leave comments, still APPROVE (only as comments please, can't approve same account).

 ⸻

 Templates & Aids

-- Use docs/templates/code_review_report_template.md as a personal checklist or to structure your summary comment.
+- Use code_review_report_template.md as a personal checklist or to structure your summary comment.
 - Reference Spec & Plan templates for requirement sections.

 ⸻